marcpre/personal_blog_eleventy/README.md

 381. What are ways to open source AI
 382. What are news aggregator websites that can be used - without lots of restrictions - to promote content
 383. Build a tool for learning spanish on you smartphone on the fly
+384. Lets build an internet that is only for AI